1,000+ Opportunities

 Of those, 30 are in communities served by independent utilities and 45 are in communities served by co-operatives, including Alaska Village Electric Cooperative the North Slope Borough and the Alaska Power Company.

-Based on current listing details, eligibility includes: Approximately 170 communities throughout the state are eligible to receive RPSU grant funding through the Alaska Energy Authority (AEA).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Approximately 170 communities throughout the state are eligible to receive RPSU grant funding through the Alaska Energy Authority (AEA).
+Confirm the full requirements in the official notice before applying.